shopware/docs/guides/plugins/plugins/testing/jest-admin.md

 existing implementation of a custom component with a dummy component doing nothing at all, actually.
 This is necessary for the component to function independently, in an isolated way.

-Stubbing a component in a shopware context can be a challenge at times.
-To name an example, components in Shopware might also depend on other dependencies like `$tc`, directives or injections.
+Components in Shopware might also depend on other dependencies like `$tc`, directives or injections.
 This way, the setup of your test may get more complex.
 When you are building components then you need to mock their dependencies as well.

 ### Using mocks